-Andrew Arno, 56, joined our Board of Directors in July 2011 and has 30 years of experience working with emerging growth companies.
-He is currently Vice Chairman of “The Special Equities Group” at Chardan Capital Markets, LLC, a privately held investment banking firm, and from June 2013 until July 2015 served as Managing Director of Emerging Growth Equities, an investment bank, and Vice President of Sabr, Inc., a family investment group.
-He was previously President of LOMUSA Limited, an investment banking firm.
-From 2009 to 2012, Mr. Arno served as Vice Chairman and Chief Marketing Officer of Unterberg Capital, LLC, an investment advisory firm that he co-founded.
-He was also Vice Chairman and Head of Equity Capital Markets of Merriman Capital LLC, an investment banking firm, and served on the board of the parent company, Merriman Holdings, Inc. Mr. Arno currently serves on the board of Oncocyte Corporation. and Asterias Biotherapeutics, Inc.
+Andrew joined our Board of Directors in 2011 and has more than 30 years of experience working with emerging growth companies.
+He is currently Vice Chairman of Special Equities Group, LLC, a privately held investment banking firm affiliated with Dawson James Securities.
+From 2013 until 2015 he served as Managing Director of Emerging Growth Equities, an investment bank, and Vice President of Sabr, Inc., a family investment group.
+He previously served as President of LOMUSA Limited, an investment banking firm.
+Earlier in his career, Andrew served as Vice Chairman and Chief Marketing Officer of Unterberg Capital, LLC, an investment advisory firm that he co-founded, and he served as Vice Chairman and Head of Equity Capital Markets of Merriman Capital LLC, an investment banking firm, where he also served on the board of the parent company, Merriman Holdings, Inc. He currently serves on the boards of Oncocyte Corporation, Independa Inc., and Comhear Inc.

 Thomas G. Campbell